 So that you can tick this off your moving checklist.

 First, let’s take a look at what you can expect when moving to Germany.
-Depending on whether you’re an international student, budding young professional or seasoned expat professional, there are different trends and types of accommodation in the German market for you to consider.
+Whether you’re going to Germany to study or kickstart your career, there are different types of accommodation in the German market for you to consider.

-Moving to Germany for a semester, and exchange program or even for your entire course is becoming increasingly popular, especially since Germany is doing its best to become one of the top educational destinations in Europe.
-This has resulted in a competitive housing market with prices that have risen quite quickly over the past few years.
-Thankfully, major cities like Berlin have taken measures to protect tenants from paying even more (Mietdeckel).
+Moving to Germany for a semester, an exchange program or even for your entire course is becoming increasingly popular.
+Especially, since Germany is doing its best to become one of the top educational destinations in Europe.

-As an expat, this probably isn’t your first moving abroad rodeo.
+As a seasoned expat, this probably isn’t your first time moving abroad.
 You’re making moves in your career and you’re bringing your partner or even your family along for your new life in Germany.
-You’re looking for something a little more spacious and permanent, so renting a spacious apartment in Germany is probably the way to go for you.
+You’re looking for something a little more spacious and permanent, so renting an apartment with a couple of bedrooms in Germany is probably the way to go for you.